Green Tea

 Health Benefits

-- May improve brain function and mental alertness due to its caffeine and L-theanine content.
+- May improve brain function and alertness due to its caffeine and L-theanine content.

-- Supports heart health by potentially lowering cholesterol and blood pressure.
+- Supports heart health by potentially lowering cholesterol and blood pressure levels.

-- Can aid in weight management by boosting metabolism.
+- Can aid in weight management by boosting metabolism and fat burning.

-- May reduce the risk of certain types of cancer due to its polyphenol content.
+- May reduce the risk of certain types of cancer, including breast, prostate, and colorectal cancer.

 Substitutes